Microsoft was hit with a one-two punch that could make it easier than ever for Office suite users to make the jump

 The news prompted a response issued from Microsoft Director of Standards Affairs Jason Matusow.
 "The ODF format is limited to the features and performance of OpenOffice and StarOffice and would not satisfy most of our Microsoft Office customers today," he said.

 No sooner had the ink dried on the ISO news release than the ODF Foundation -- a separate entity from the ODF Alliance – made available a special plug-in that would allow Microsoft Office to easily open, render and save to ODF files.
-The plug-in
+The plug-in is also said to allow translation of documents between Microsoft's binary, including those with .doc, .xls, .ppt extensions -- or XML formats and ODF.

 The plug-in was a direct result of a request for information issued by a Massachusetts state agency regarding ODF plug-ins for Microsoft Office.
 The filing stated an interest in information on any existing or in-development plug-ins or converters that allow Microsoft Office to open, display and save to ODF and also allow translation of documents between Microsoft's binary or XML formats and ODF.